allthingstalk/python-sdk/docs/_sources/index.rst.txt

 .. rubric:: Footnotes

 .. [#extras] Each predefined asset type maps to a predefined asset :ref:`profile <api-profiles>`, which in turn maps to `AllThingsTalk asset profiles <http://docs.allthingstalk.com/cloud/concepts/assets/profiles/>`_.
 .. [#temp_unit] Defining the temperature scale is of course optional - the platform will work just fine without it.
-Nevertheless, specifying units for physical measures is a good practice, and as a bonus, we'll be able to see the ``unit`` on the Platform interface.
+Nevertheless, specifying units for physical measures is a good practice, and as a bonsu, we'll be able to see the ``unit`` on the Platform interface.